As a student, your success lies in reaching from failure to failure without losing your enthusiasm.

 When you're first getting started writing a resume as a student, include as much information as possible.
 You can always edit it down later!

-Let's consider the following examples from a sample college student resume:
+Let's consider the following college student resume examples:

 Classical Piano Student | Athens Music School | Jun '13 - Present